gvwilson/sensibleadventures/nardica/nardica.md

 to reveal a ramp leading down into the bedrock below the mansion.

 The governor stayed where he was.
-A single swipe of his hand enlarged one of the displays to show a top-down view of the front of the mansion just in time for them to see Doctor Johel's G-80 fire another micro-missile at the swarm of four-legged robotic sentries swarming around it.
+A single swipe of his hand enlarged a top-down display of the front of the mansion just in time to show Doctor Johel's G-80 fire another micro-missile at the swarm of four-legged robotic sentries swarming around it.
 Shriek---*crack!*
-The explosion threw the sentry twenty meters.
+The explosion threw the shattered sentry twenty meters.
-The larger bot pivoted on its treads and swung one of its arms like a club to knock another sentry into the air.
+The G-80 pivoted on its treads and swung one of its arms like a club to knock another sentry into the air.

 "Doctor?" the governor asked calmly.
 "You told me its core was secure."

 "It was,"
-she replied, calm but angry.
+she replied,
+her voice icy instead of calm.
 "Mister Wales?"

-"Nothing to do with me,"
+"This has nothing to do with me,"
 Wales replied,
 his hands still in the air
-and his head tilted slightly to one side under the pressure of the Marine's gun pressed against the tech in his temple.
+and his head tilted slightly
+under the pressure of the Marine's gun against the tech in his temple.

 "Sir---" the Marine began again.

 "In a moment,"
-the governor said sharply,
+the governor said sharply.
-his eyes fixed on the display
-as a pair of sentries charged their larger opponent simultaneously.
+A pair of sentries charged their larger opponent simultaneously.
-The big G-80 knocked one of them away and grabbed the second in one of its square claws.
+The G-80 knocked the first one away and grabbed the second with its heavy square claws.

 The image flashed blue for a moment.
 "EMP?"
 Doctor Johel gasped disbelievingly.
 "It doesn't have a pulse generator!"

 The image reformed.
-The G-80 set the sentry it had caught down on the ground as the one it had knocked aside struggled back to its feet.
+The G-80 dropped the sentry it had caught.
-The others stood frozen for a moment in a circle around it.
+The other sentry bots stood frozen in a circle around it for a moment.
 Then,
 as one,
 they turned toward the mansion.

-The G-80 surged forward,
-its treads grinding the stairs that led up to the mansion's front door.
+The G-80's treads chewed on the stairs that led up to the front of the mansion.
-Another shriek,
-another explosion,
-and the last thing Iffy saw before her aunt dragged her away was the sentries throwing themselves through the hole where the door had been just a moment before.
+The last thing Iffy saw before her aunt dragged her away was the sentries charging through the hole the G-80 had just blown in the door.

 "Breach!"
 one of the Marines shouted.

 "Really?"
 Wales muttered sarcastically,
-his arms still over his head.
+his hands still in the air.

 Everything happened very quickly after that.
-One of the Marines opened the door to look down the corridor and fell back almost immediately, cursing at the sizzling laser burn on her arm.
+One marine opened the door to look down the corridor and fell back immediately, cursing the sizzling laser burn on her arm.
 Iffy barely had time to snatch up the pair of toolboxes by her chair before the other Marines hurried everyone down the stairs behind the governor's desk into a narrow zig-zag corridor that smelled of sweat and machinery.
-Pipes as thick as Iffy's forearm ran along the ceiling, a color-coded mix of water, waste, secure optical cabling, and highways for the rat-sized security robots that were scurrying madly to the mansion's defense.
+Pipes ran along the ceiling,
+a color-coded mix of water, waste, secure optical cabling, and highways for the rat-sized security bots that were scurrying madly to the mansion's defense.

 "Doctor?"
-the governor asked from up ahead of Iffy.
+the governor asked from the head of the procession.

 "No idea,"
 she puffed.